 The strategy returned almost 14% annually, compared to only 7.9% for “buy and hold”.

 Advantages with quantified trading strategies:

-One of the main obstacles to generate acceptable returns is yourself.
+One of the main obstacles to generating acceptable returns is yourself.
 Anyone who has traded can agree that we easily fall prey to behavioral mistakes, for example selling in a panic and buying when markets are euphoric.

 Quantified strategies are per definition mechanical and not open to judgment from you, and thus it doesn’t let you form any opinions on where the market is heading.
 You can simply focus on just executing the strategy.
 The temptation to twist your strategies lurks on every corner, but hopefully, a quantified strategy can help you limit this risk.

 When a new trading day starts, you simply initiate your programs and let them run.
 It enables you to overcome greed, fear, and frustration.
 You simply take most of the emotions out of the trade.

 Of course, this requires that you have a good deal of faith in the system.
 But if you are confident it makes money in the long run, it should be relatively easy to implement.
 Consistency is important in order to have faith in your systems.
 Our experience indicates that the traders succeeding, in the long run, have quantified rules when trading.